OpenTechSchool/python-beginners/README.rst

 passed as argument.
 For instance use ``singlehtml`` to render the whole tutorial into a single HTML file::

-   fab build:singlehtml
+    $ fab build:en,singlehtml

 Translation
 ===========

 After editing the tutorial, it is desirable to update translations for it.

-1. Translation templates (.pot) must be created or updated - ``fab gen_pots``
+1. New translation templates (.pot) must be created, then po translation files are updated (or created for the first time) - ``fab update_pos:de``
-2. Templates must merged/built into po translation files - ``fab update_pos:de``

-.. note:: Both 1 and 2 can be done with ``fab update_pos``

-3. po files must be checked and translated correctly
+2. po files must be checked and translated correctly
-4. ``fab build`` will compile po files, and build the docs for each language
+3. ``fab build:de`` will compile po files, and build the docs for that language.

-.. note:: only po files should be committed to version control. pot and mo files are built automatically.
+.. note:: only .po files should be committed to version control. .pot and .mo files are built automatically.

 Deploy